Ultimate Brass: A Modern Boutique System Built From Repair-Shop Reality

 | Numeric standard models | 24, 65, 125, 230, 4.1, 5.1, 77, 79, 1782 | Closest thing to a conventional size ladder.
 Good for estimating equivalencies. |

-| Character / mythology names | Hypnos, Vanir, Baldr, Eureka, Taranis, Goldilocks | Suggest intended tonal role more than physical dimensions. |
+| Character / mythology names | Hypnos, Vanir, Baldr, Eureka, Taranis, Goldilocks | Highlight intended tonal role alongside the physical design language. |

-| Artist signature families | Prisk, Curran, Higgins, Adam Frey, Gord Wolfe, Wrobleski | Purpose-built systems tuned around a specific professional use case. |
+| Artist signature families | Prisk, Curran, Higgins, Adam Frey, Wolfe, Wrobleski | Purpose-built systems tuned around a specific professional use case. |

 | Receiver / fit variants | 24S, 125S, 230S, P7 vs P7T | Shank or instrument-fit changes rather than a completely different rim logic. |